iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.44.3/report.md

 > Can't get into the app.
 Says can't connect.<br> :date: __2021-03-08 20:28:17__

 > App was updated Mar.
 2, now I can't login.
 "Unable to load needed services.
 Application will now exit"<br> :date: __2021-03-06 22:15:49__

-> What a horrible ripoff.
-I will never use this app ever again.<br> :date: __2021-02-28 05:36:32__

-> I'm trying to find a surgeon for colon and everytime the password is entered CORRECTLY using this app, it locks me out of the entire system.
-This application AND THE WEBSITE.
-I'm forced to reset my password at the website everytime.
-I've called customer service.
-Only helped me reset my password...
-Now I suffer because of a pandemic lock out.<br> :date: __2021-02-23 03:29:18__

-> Once you select your appointment type the screen will not move forward the next button does not respond.<br> :date: __2021-02-22 19:52:05__

-> Unable to create login.
-When I attempt to create an account it erases my login info so I'm not even able to create an account at all.
-This is the app that is supposed to be part of my Behavior Health telehealth benefits.
-Very frustrating when I need mental health support & can't get it!!<br> :date: __2021-02-21 09:10:16__